ibm-messaging/mq-mqi-nodejs/README.md

 this function for simplicity, where the Get() is not the interesting aspect being demonstrated.
 * *Get()* is the call that works asynchronously.
 The callback given as a parameter to this function is invoked asynchronously.
+The function remains active after delivering a message to permit receipt of multiple messages.
 To stop the callback being called for further messages, use the *GetDone()* function.
+This behaviour is similar to how the MQI *MQCB* callback invocation works.

-The asynchronous retrieval is now implemented using a polling MQGET(immediate) operation.
-Originally, this package used the MQCB and MQCTL functions to work fully asynchronously, but the threading model used within the MQ libraries does not work well with the Node model, and more detailed testing was demonstrating deadlocks that could not be solved without changes to the underlying
+The asynchronous retrieval is implemented using a polling MQGET(immediate) operation.
+Originally, this package used the MQCB and MQCTL functions to work fully asynchronously, but the threading model used within the MQ libraries does not work well with the Node model, and testing demonstrated deadlocks that could not be solved without changes to the underlying
 MQ products.
 The polling is done by default every 10 seconds; applications can override that by calling the *setTuningParameters* function.